Chapter 9 – The Dream Daemon (Background Maintenance)

 half of the threat model: protecting the agent from hostile

-(Chapter 12) and why Prep must sanitize (Chapter 2).
+input.
+This is why Prep must sanitize (Chapter 2)

-text never becomes authority.
-It can only become evidence attached to a
+For Dream, keep a simple rule: untrusted text never becomes authority.
+It can only become evidence attached to a Mission Object compiled from allowlisted templates, with explicit budgets and gates.

 Actionable: What you can do this week